ltonetwork/mongodb-rest/README.md

 Recent Updates
 --------------

+Simple connection pooling has been added by @elabrc.

 A simple token-based authentication has been added to mongodb-rest (thanks to @ZECTBynmo).
 This is a prototype feature only and may change in the future.
 I am considering making authentication plugin-based so you can roll your own if necessary.
 If you have any thoughts on how this should work please let us know.

 Installation